 All academic staff with programme leader responsibility will meet formally before the commencement of each semester/trimester.
-The meeting will be Chaired by the Dean of Faculty.
+The meeting will be Chaired by the Head of the Business School.
 For the first part of the meeting, general comments will be raised and discussed.
 In the second part of the meeting, individual programmes will be discussed on a case by case basis.
 All participants will remain for the duration of the meeting.
 Discussions will include all issues that have been raised by students either from the student questionnaires or through normal complaint procedures (where such complaints can be discussed openly).
 From this discussion an action plan will be drawn up.
 This action plan will be shared with student representatives on both the subject board and consultative committees.

-As part of the policy on teaching qualifications in relation to the UKPSF, the CLTA has introduced a programme of support for staff, the Supporting Student Learning programme, including staff at GUL (and partner institutions.
-The programme is delivered annually in Wrexham and London.
-The University also provides a route for teachers in London and Wrexham to gain an HEA Fellowship through an accredited module on the MA Education, HE for FE.
+As part of the policy on teaching qualifications in relation to the UKPSF, the CLTA has introduced a programme of support for staff, the Supporting Student Learning programme, including staff at partner institutions.
+The programme is delivered annually in Wrexham.
+The University also provides a route for teachers in Wrexham to gain an HEA Fellowship through an accredited module on the MA Education, HE for FE.
 This enhances academic credibility of both centres to deliver the proposed provision.

-Membership of professional bodies is held by many subject specialist staff including the Association of Chartered Accountants, the Chartered Institute of Marketing and the Chartered Institute of Personnel Development.
+Membership of professional bodies is held by many subject specialist staff including the Chartered Institute of Marketing and the Chartered Institute of Personnel Development.
 Academic associations retained by staff include the British Academy of Management and the Academy of Marketing.
 All these bodies provide opportunities for staff to engage in developmental activities.